particle-iot/docs/src/content/getting-started/console/console.md

 The Logs page (<i class="icon-terminal"></i>) is also available to product creators!
 Featuring the same interface as what you are used to with the [developer version of the Console](/getting-started/console/console/), the logs will now include events from any device identifying as your product.
 Use this page to get a real-time look into what is happening with your devices.
 In order to take full advantage of the Logs page, be sure to use `Particle.publish()` in your firmware.

+Prior to March 2023, webhook events like hook-sent, hook-error, and hook-response only went to the device owner's event stream.
+If the device was unclaimed, the events disappeared.
+Now, these events also appear in the product event stream, in the console, SSE event stream, and webhooks.

 ### Managing your billing

 To see all billing related information, you can click on the billing icon in the sidebar (<i class="ion-card"></i>).
 This is the hub for all billing-related information and actions.
 For more specifics about the pricing plans and frequently asked questions, [go check out the Pricing page](https://www.particle.io/pricing).